dnszlr/hka-infm-letmecook/README.md

 4. Start the Application via Spring Boot

 ## Suggestions
 When you start the application, first import some recipes and create a fridge.
-You can then add some ingredients to your fridge and try out some of the queries.
+You can then add some groceries to your fridge and try out some of the queries.
 Predefined data for these queries can be found [here](https://github.com/dnszlr/hka-infm-letmecook/tree/master/data).

 ## Useful tools (To access these links, the Docker containers must be running)